-Long Range Plan Update - SCRCOG staff outreach to municipalities included presentations on the update of the Long Range Transportation Plan and the Regional Plan of Conservation and Development to Planning and Zoning Commissions throughout the Region.
-These presentations were scheduled well in advance to provide opportunities for local publicity.
-Presentations were also made to other regional and local entities.
+Long Range Plan Update - SCRCOG staff outreach to municipalities included presentations on the update of the Long Range Transportation Plan and the Regional Plan of Conservation and Development to organizations in the Region.

 The update of the Plan also required specific outreach chief elected officials and municipal staff to insure that all aspects of the regional transportation system were considered and addressed.
 Responses have been included to insure that the Plan reflects the specific goals and needs of each municipality.

-In accord with the consultative process required under SAFETEA-LU, copies of the draft Plan were forwarded to the Connecticut Department of Transportation and the following Connecticut State Agencies: Office of Policy and Management, Department of environmental Protection, Connecticut Commission on Culture and Tourism, Department of Economic and Community Development, Department of Public Safety, and the Department of Emergency Management and Homeland Security Information was disseminated to the SCRCOG media distribution list concerning the timeline for adoption of the Plan and the opportunities for public comment.
-A display ad was published on March 21, 2007 in the New Haven Register to make the Region aware of the process.
+In accord with the consultative process required under SAFETEA-LU, copies of the draft Plan were forwarded to the Connecticut Department of Transportation for discussion with other governmental agencies.

+Information was disseminated to the SCRCOG media distribution list concerning the timeline for adoption of the Plan and the opportunities for public comment.
+A display ad was published on April 5, 2011 in the New Haven Register to make the Region aware of the process.